Violin 1

 Samuel Johnson-Noya is a first-year violist in Saybrook College and hails from Laramie, Wyoming.
 He is an alumnus of the String Academy of Wyoming where he played violin and viola since he was five years old, studying at the Jacobs School of Music a few summers.
 He was awarded the Wyoming All-State Orchestra Player of the Year award his senior year in High school.
 His other hobbies include tennis, cooking, drawing and all things biology.

-Helen Qi is a first-year in Grace Hopper College.
-She is from Wilmington, Delaware and plans to study Ethics, Politics, and Economics.
-Helen has appeared on WRTI 90.1 FM and was principal violist of the Boston University Tanglewood Institute (BUTI) Young Artists Orchestra and the Temple Music Preparatory Youth Chamber Orchestra.
-In her free time, Helen enjoys painting, eating, and buying things that are pink and fluffy.
+Helen Qi is a Sophomore in Hopper College studying Ethics, Politics, and Economics.
+She has been featured on NPR Music Live Sessions as a part of the WRTI Young Artist Spotlight.
+Previously, she participated in the Boston University Tanglewood Institute and the Temple Music Prep Center for Gifted Young Musicians Program.
+In her free time, Helen enjoys painting, taking pictures of food, and buying things that are pink and fluffy.

 Conan Thibodeau is a first-year violist in Silliman College.
 He plans to major in linguistics or to double-major in Russian and linguistics.
 Conan has been studying the viola for 10 years under Boris Deviatov.
 In middle and high school, he was a member of the Norwalk Youth Symphony’s principal orchestra under Maestro Jonathan Yates.
 Conan has also played in an oboe quartet directed by Maestro Yates, as well as his local high school orchestra.
 He plans to continue his study of viola with New Haven Symphony Orchestra musician and YSM graduate Yaroslav Kargin.